NexTechArchitect/NexTechArchitect/README.md

 **RWA Tokenization** · ERC-3643 tokens that carry their own rulebook, so KYC and sanctions checks run inside the transfer itself

-**Perpetuals DEX** · Leveraged perps with liquidation engines, funding rates and oracle price feeds
+**Perpetuals DEX** · Leveraged perps with liquidation engines, funding rates and oracle-driven mark pricing

 **Yield Vaults** · ERC-4626 vaults that put idle deposits to work in lending markets like Aave V3

 **DAO Infrastructure** · Voting, timelocks, treasury management and exit rights for outvoted minorities

-**Keeper Networks** · Bot networks that fire on-chain jobs on schedule, bonded with real money and slashed for failure
+**Keeper Networks** · Operator networks that fire on-chain jobs on schedule, bonded with real money and slashed for failure

 **Account Abstraction** · ERC-4337 smart accounts and paymasters, so a user can trade without ever holding ETH